bcwaldon/klondike/README.md

 	./clusters/$CLUSTER/create-stack.sh
 	```

-1. Once your CloudFormation stack is ready, identify the public IP of your bastion host and SSH to it as the `ubuntu` user using the cluster's deploy key.
-The remaining steps should be run from the bastion host.
-To identify the IP of your bastion, open the AWS web console, navigate to the Bastion AutoScaling Group, and find the public IP of the group's single EC2 instance:
+1. Once your CloudFormation stack is ready, SSH to your bastion host as `ubuntu` with the cluster's deploy key.
+Identify the bastion's public IP using `contrib/ec2-get-bastion-ip`:

 	```
-	ssh -i clusters/$CLUSTER/id_rsa ubuntu@<YOUR-BASTION-IP>
+	ssh -i clusters/$CLUSTER/id_rsa ubuntu@$(contrib/ec2-get-bastion-ip $CLUSTER)
 	```

 1. Finish deploying your infrastructure: